materialsproject/atomate2/docs/src/user/install.rst

 represented in the JSON format (the formatting is similar to a dictionary in Python).
 Atomate2 uses MongoDB to:

-* to create database of calculation results.
+* Create a database of calculation results.
-* store the workflows that you want to run as well as their state details (through FireWorks - optional).
+* Store the workflows that you want to run as well as their state details (through FireWorks - optional).

-MongoDB must be running and available to accept connections whenever you are running workflows.
+MongoDB must be running and available to accept connections whenever you're running workflows.
 Thus, it is strongly recommended that you have a server to run MongoDB or (simpler) use a hosting service.
 Your options are:

-* use a commercial service to host your MongoDB instance.
-These are typically the easiest to use and offer high quality service but require payment for larger databases. `MongoDB Atlas <https://www.mongodb.com/cloud/atlas>`_ offers free 500 MB which is certainly enough to get started for small to medium size projects, and it is easy to upgrade or migrate your database if you do exceed the free allocation.
+- Use a commercial service to host your MongoDB instance.
+These are typically the easiest to use and offer high quality service but require payment for larger databases. `MongoDB Atlas <https://www.mongodb.com/cloud/atlas>`_ offers a free 500 MB server which is certainly enough to get started for small to medium size projects, and it is easy to upgrade or migrate your database if you exceed the free allocation.
-* contact your supercomputing center to see if they offer MongoDB hosting (e.g., NERSC has this, Google "request NERSC MongoDB database")
+- Contact your supercomputing center to see if they offer MongoDB hosting (e.g., NERSC has this, Google "request NERSC MongoDB database").
-* self-host a MongoDB server
+- Self-host a MongoDB server.

-If you are just starting, we suggest the first (with a free plan) or second option (if available to you).
+If you're just starting, we suggest the first (with a free plan) or second option (if available to you).
 The third option will require you to open up network settings to accept outside connections properly which can sometimes be tricky.

-Next, create a new database and set up two new username/password combinations:
+Next, create a new database and set up an account with admin access.

-- an admin user
-- a read-only user

 Keep a record of your credentials - we will configure jobflow to connect to them in a later step.
 Also make sure you note down the hostname and port for the MongoDB instance.

 .. note::